 With nothing left to cash in and debts continuing to pile up, Pamela became desperate.
-Finally, accepting how serious her situation was, she got in touch with a grief counsellor and an accountant.
+Finally, accepting how serious her situation was, she got in touch with a grief counselor and an accountant.

-The counsellor helped Pamela to begin her emotional recovery.
+The counselor helped Pamela to begin her emotional recovery.

 The accountant advised her to contact David Sklar & Associates to begin her financial recovery.